Model Averaging by Cross-validation for Partially Linear Functional Additive Models: Simulation studies

-For each design, $U(t)$ is observed at 100 equally-spaced grids on $\mathcal{T}$ with measurement errors.
-Denote the $i$-th observation of $U$ at $t_{j}$ by $U_{ij} = U_i(t_j) + e_{ij}$, where measurement errors $e_{ij}$'s are i.i.d. $N(0,0.2)$ variables.
-The sample size of training set is set as $n=50, 100, 200$, and the sample size of test set is $n_{test}=500$.
-B-spline bases of order 4 are used to approximate $f_k$s.
-For similicity, we set the smoothing parameters as $\tau_0 \equiv \tau_1=\tau_2=\cdots$ and $\tau_0$ is chosen by maximum likelihood method of \cite{wood2017}.
+In each of the designs, the functional predictor $U(t)$ is observed at 100 equally-spaced grids on $\mathcal{T}$ with i.i.d. measurement errors $e_{ij}$'s that follow $N(0,0.2)$ distribution.
+Specifically, the $i$-th observation of $U(t)$ at $t_j$ is denoted by $U_{ij} = U_i(t_j) + e_{ij}$.
+The training set sample size is fixed at $n=50$ or $n=100$, and the test set sample size $n_{test}$ is set to be the same as the training set.
+To approximate $f_k$'s, B-spline bases of order 4 are employed, and the smoothing parameters are set as $\tau_0 \equiv \tau_1=\tau_2=\cdots$ for simplicity, where $\tau_0$ can be selected by the maximum likelihood method proposed by \cite{wood2017}.
 Consider two kinds of settings for candidate models:

-\begin{enumerate} \item Consider nested setting, that is, each candidate model contains the first several components of $\bX$ and $\bxi$.
-The candidate set for scalar variables is $\{X_1,\ldots,X_5\}$ and $\{\xi_1,\xi_2,\xi_3\}$ for FPC scores.
-A candidate model includes at least one scalar variable and one transformed FPC score, which leads to $M = 5\cdot 3 = 15$ candidate models.
+\begin{enumerate} \item The nested setting: each candidate model consists of the first several components of both $\bX$ and $\bxi$.
+Specifically, the set of candidate scalar variables is $\{X_1,\ldots,X_5\}$, while the set of candidate transformed FPC scores is comprised of $\{\xi_1,\xi_2,\xi_3\}$.
+Each candidate model includes at least one scalar variable and one transformed FPC score, leading to a total of $M = 5\cdot 3 = 15$ candidate models.
+The nested structure is often employed when the analyst has some background or prior knowledge about the structure of models.